doctrine/orm/docs/en/tutorials/getting-started.rst

     echo "Created Product with ID " . $product->getId() . "\n";

-Call this script from the command line to see how new products are created:
+Call this script from the command-line to see how new products are created:

 ::